BanerjeeLab-repertoire/pycat-napari/README.md

 7. **Condensate Segmentation**
    - Choose the most processed image for segmentation and the unaltered image (in this examplke, the upscaled gfp image) to measure from, in the respective dropdowns
-   - Click "Run Condensate Segmentation."
+   - Click `Run Condensate Segmentation`
    - Two masks are generated:
      - **Total Puncta Mask**: Over-segmented, unfiltered result.
      - **Total Refined Puncta Mask**: Object-filtered for balanced accuracy.

 8. **Condensate Analysis**
    - Choose a mask and make any final manual tweaks.
-   - Select the measurement image (in this examplke, the upscaled gfp image) and click "Run Condensate Analyzer."
+   - Select the measurement image (in this examplke, the upscaled gfp image) and click `Run Condensate Analyzer`
    - Outputs include:
      - **Cell Data Frame**: Individual cell/nuclei/primary mask metrics
      - **Puncta Data Frame**: Metrics for individual condensates or subcellular objects